I

 28

-1920 novel competition run by the Melbourne publisher C. J. de Garis.10 Campbell started writing for the theatre and had her early plays performed by the ALS.
-Her first novel, Brass and Cymbals (1933), was, as ‘Strength of Stone’, also intended for the stage, and she was a regular in productions of the Melbourne Little Theatre.11
+Brass and Cymbals (1933), was, as ‘Strength of Stone’, also intended for the stage, and she was a regular in productions of the Melbourne Little Theatre.

-In biographical information supplied to the accountant and bibliophile J. K. Moir in 1937, Campbell wrote that in the 1920s ‘circumstances which I do not propose to set down here lured me frequently into the bush, and there I was urged by a kindly slavedriver to begin a book’.12 The slavedriver was John Gorton, father of John Grey Gorton, prime minister of Australia, 1968–1971.
-Campbell met Gorton, an orchardist, in 1921, soon became his mistress and lived with him intermittently until his death in 1936.13 Brass and Cymbals was written on his orange grove at Kangaroo Lake near Swan Hill.
+13 Brass and Cymbals was written on his orange grove at Kangaroo Lake near Swan Hill.
 Campbell started the novel in 1929, completing it in the following year and dedicating it to Gorton.
 John Grey Gorton acted as her literary agent, taking the manuscript with him when he went to study at Oxford in 1932.
-It was read by the novelist John Buchan, on whose recommendation the novel was accepted by the English publishing house Hutchinson & Co., a major supplier to circulating libraries during the ’30s.14
+It was read by the novelist John Buchan, on whose recommendation the novel was accepted by the English publishing house Hutchinson & Co., a major supplier to circulating libraries during the ’30s.

-it seems difficult to believe that the writer is not of Jewish birth (and Miss Campbell is not, but is of pure Scottish ancestry), for so well does she interpret the sometimes obscure, but nethertheless fine qualities of the orthodox Jew.18
+it seems difficult to believe that the writer is not of Jewish birth (and Miss Campbell is not, but is of pure Scottish ancestry), for so well does she interpret the sometimes obscure, but nethertheless fine qualities of the orthodox Jew.

 But in Melbourne's Jewish Weekly News, its literary reviewer wrote: